cmpilato/worship-music/README.md

-# worship-music
+# Worship Music

-Songs for the Christian church
+Songs for the Christian church, originally compoosed and permissively licensed.